 Wake County and Fuquay-Varina offer access to some of the best healthcare in the country.
 There are three major medical systems, including two top-rated teaching hospitals within 30 minutes of each other.

-Founded in 1961 as the Memorial Hospital of Wake County, today its a three-hospital 919-bed private not-for-profit health system based in Raleigh.
-It's flagship campus includes North Carolina's first freestanding children's emergency department, and is designated a Level 1 trauma center by the North Carolina Office of Emergency Medical Services.
+Founded in 1961 as the Memorial Hospital of Wake County, today it is a three-hospital 919-bed private not-for-profit health system based in Raleigh.
+Its flagship campus includes North Carolina's first freestanding children's emergency department and is designated a Level 1 trauma center by the North Carolina Office of Emergency Medical Services.
 Additionally, WakeMed has more than a dozen facilities located throughout Wake County.

 Founded in 1894, UNC Rex Healthcare, a member of UNC Healthcare, is a private not-for-profit healthcare system.
 Rex Healthcare has multiple facilities around Wake County.
 UNC Healthcare and Rex have a total combined and has a total of 1,463 beds at various locations across the Triangle region.

 Duke Health includes three hospitals, two in Durham and one in Raleigh, and more than 400 outpatient clinics across the Triangle.

 Duke University Hospital is consistently ranked #1 in North Carolina, and #1 in the Raleigh-Durham region by U.S. News & World Report.
 With more than 11,000 employees, Duke University Hospital is both a research hospital where medical advances are created and put into use and a teaching hospital for students of medicine, nursing, and related health sciences.